 Michigan Medicine Medical Genetics Program Overview

-To see the goals and objectives of medical genetics residency rotations, please view the Goals and Objectives document.
-Please see the Medical Genetics Resident Handbook for overview, policies and rotation schedules.
-The Resident Handbook for the Combined Pediatrics/Medical Genetics 4-year training program is also available.
+To see the goals and objectives of these rotations, please view the Goals and Objectives page.
+Please see the Medical Genetics Resident Handbook for overview, policies, and rotation schedules.

 Year 1

 In the first year of training, typical activity includes rotations in Pediatric Genetics and Biochemical Genetics, Internal Medicine Medical Genetics, and Cancer Genetics.
 Trainees also complete 2-week rotations in the Cytogenetics, Molecular, and Biochemical Labs and attend Outreach Clinics.
 During laboratory rotations within Biochemical Genetics, Molecular Genetics and Cytogenetics, residents are expected to learn the specifics of testing within these diagnostic domains.
-A syllabus for each rotation is provided.
 Outreach clinics are a unique opportunity to evaluate and manage genetics patients in an outpatient setting in Marquette or Traverse City, Michigan.
 Through a contract, the State of Michigan supports the efforts of physicians and genetic counselors at these clinics.
-All residents are required to attend 2 Outreach Clinics during the first year of their residency.
-Attending Outreach Clinics during the second year is optional, but is encouraged.
+All residents are encouraged to attend Outreach Clinics during the first year of their residency.

 Year 2

 In the second year of training, residents will complete rotations in Adult Medical Genetics, Cancer Genetics, Prenatal Genetics and Adult Neurogenetics during the first six months.
-The last six months of training is dedicated to research.
+Attending Outreach Clinics during the second year is also encouraged.
+The last six months of training is dedicated to research/scholarly activity.
 Residents will select a research mentor and develop a clinical or basic science research project under the direction of their research mentor.
-For residents interested in an academic career in medical genetics, research time will be spent working toward submission of a mentored career development award, such as an NIH K08 or K23 award.
+For residents interested in a research career in medical genetics, research time will be spent working toward submission of a mentored career development award, such as an NIH K08 or K23 award.

 Combined Pediatrics/Medical Genetics Training